rbiesser/notebook/languages/SQL.md

 Punctuation
 ---
+Problems stemming from incorrect punctuation will usually generate an error, but those errors are not always specific to the problem, so it is good practice to follow these conventions.

 ### Spaces ( )
 Column names and table names that have spaces in them can cause trouble if they are not enclosed in double quotes.
 Instead use an underscore or MixedCase.